 On March 27, 2020, the Coronavirus Aid, Relief and Economic Security (CARES) Act was signed into law to help combat the far-reaching impacts of COVID-19.
+Due to the continued effects of the pandemic, the CARES Act has been extended for 2021.
 This law is designed to help you, businesses and nonprofits facing economic hardship during the coronavirus pandemic and offers significant incentives for those who are in a position to give.

 We want to let you know about a few key provisions of the CARES Act and what giving strategies may be right for you.
 By taking advantage of this unique opportunity, only available this year, you can make a huge impact in Aggieland and benefit financially.